-EGLE jurisdiction hearing expected March 20
+EGLE jurisdiction hearing March 20

 Wetlands photo courtesy of Michigan Citizens for Water Conservation